 Pictured below are the front end accessories that are included with this engine.
 They will be installed on the engine.

-This is our polished high volume long style water pump with aluminum impeller.
+This is our satin high volume long style water pump with aluminum impeller.
 This is a very high quality pump.

 Our 120 amp chrome plated one or three wire alternator.

-We are confident that the price we have on our engine will never be matched by our competition.
-If you have any application or technical questions, feel free to email or call us at 423-722-5152.
+We are confident that the price we have on our engine will never be matched by our competition!

 We include an engine lift plate and heavy duty engine stand with casters with every engine we build.